Bronx DWI & DUI Lawyer

 What is the difference between DWI and DWAI?

-- Intoxicated is defined as the voluntary consumption of alcohol causing impairment which renders a person incapable to a substantial extent of employing the physical and mental abilities which are needed to possessed in order to operate a vehicle as a reasonable and prudent driver.
+- Intoxicated is defined as the voluntary consumption of alcohol causing impairment which renders a person incapable to a substantial extent of employing the physical and mental abilities which are needed to possess in order to operate a vehicle as a reasonable and prudent driver.

-- Impairment is defined as impairment to any extent of the physical and mental abilities needed to be possessed in order to operate a vehicle as a reasonable and prudent driver.
+- Impairment is defined as an impairment to any extent of the physical and mental abilities needed to be possessed in order to operate a vehicle as a reasonable and prudent driver.

-- Aggravated DWI: Aggravated Driving While Intoxicated: .18 BAC or higher.
+- Aggravated DWI/Aggravated Driving While Intoxicated: .18 BAC or higher.

-- DWI Driving While Intoxicated: .08 BAC* or higher or other evidence of intoxication
+- DWI Driving While Intoxicated: .08 BAC* or higher or other evidence of intoxication.

 - DWAI: Driving While Ability Impaired (by alcohol): .05 BAC* to .07 BAC*, or other evidence of impairment.

-- DWAI/Drugs: Driving While Ability Impaired (by a drug that is not alcohol)
+- DWAI/Drugs: Driving While Ability Impaired (by a drug that is not alcohol).

 - Zero Tolerance Law: A driver who is less than 21 years of age and who drives with a .02 BAC to .07 BAC violates the Zero Tolerance Law.